ghoshash1/ghoshash1.github.io/_publications/2025-01-16-risk-elicitation-health-behaviors.md

 collection: publications
 category: working
 date: 2025-01-13
-excerpt: "Evaluates the predictive validity of incentivized and self-reported risk measures for health-related behaviors using survey and experimental data."
+excerpt: "Evaluates the predictive validity of incentivized and self-reported risk measures for health-related behaviors using survey and experimental data (Draft Available on request)."
 venue: "Working Paper, Funded by University of Utah Clinical and Translational Institute"
 paperurl: ""
 citation: "Zhang, P. & Ghosh, A. (2025)."